 Let’s Start From the Beginning

 Though glass manufacturing has a history that goes as far back as 3500BC in Egypt and Eastern Mesopotamia, glass developed for the mass market in the US came much, much later.
-Why does this matter when choosing new windows for your home in Vancouver?
+Why does this matter when choosing new windows for your home?
 An appreciation for how far glass technology has come might be the final straw in motivating you to replace your home’s rickety old windows!

 Historically, Windows Have Been Poorly Made